Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/3-Managing-trello-boards.md

 ### Templates and Project Information

-It is also a good suggestion to create a Templates and Project Information list.
-This list will house information on the project required by the team members.
-For example, information on using the board, upskilling, templates and tricks, and onboarding documents for new team members to be across.
-Below are some suggestions for cards to have within this list.
-These cards have been used in previous projects.
+It is recommended to have a *Templates and Project Information* list on the capstone board.
+Located on the far-left, this list will house information required for effective project management.
+Some suggested cards are are below.

 **Suggested cards:**

-- **Using this board:** This card can house information on using the Trello board.
-Scrum rules can be detailed through this card.
-Information on the backlog, creating a new card, the leadership team along with how to operate successfully within the general scrum framework.
+- **Using this board:** This card can house information on using the Trello board effectively.
+For example, Scrum rules can be detailed through this card.
+Information on the backlog, creating a new card, the leadership team along with how to operate successfully within the general scrum framework can be included;
-- **Read Me First Links and Documents:** This card will contain general links and documents so that new team members can seamlessly get up to speed with the project.
-Most recent handover documentation, showcase videos, designs, onboarding checklist and project tutorials should be included within this card.
+- **Read Me First - Links and Documents:** This card will contain general links and documents so that new team members can seamlessly get up to speed with the project.
+Recent handover documentation, showcase videos, designs, onboarding checklist and project tutorials should be included within this card;
-- **Tips & Tricks:** One of the simplest cards to implement, a place where team members can share any helpful hints or IT tips to successfully work on the project.
+- **Tips & Tricks:** A place where team members can share any helpful hints or IT tips to successfully work on the project;
-- **Upskilling for this Project:** This card should contain learning courses so that new team members can learn the necessary skills required for their capstone project.
-It contains LinkedIn Learning paths such as: Become a Data Analyst, Become a Data Scientist, or Become a Full Stack Web Developer.
+- **Upskilling for this Project:** This card should contain learning courses relevant to the capstone company and project.
+For example it could contain LinkedIn Learning paths such as: *Become a Data Analyst, Become a Data Scientist*, or *Become a Full Stack Web Developer*.

 ## Labels

-Creating labels for the Trello Board is a handy for effective capstone project organisation.
+Creating labels for the Trello Board is handy for effective project organisation.
 Trello Labels help capstone students with organising, prioritising, and categorising cards.
 Labels can be created through the menu tab on the right-hand side of the board.
-One suggestion in capstone is to have two sets of labels.
-One set of labels for the prioritization of tasks and another for categorization of activities.
+It is recommended to have two sets of labels.
+One for the prioritization of tasks and another for task categorization.

 _Prioritization categories:_